opentofu/vscode-opentofu/README.md

 The extension does require the following to be installed before use:

 - VS Code v1.86 or greater
-- OpenTofu v1.0 or greater
+- OpenTofu v or greater

 ## Platform Support

-The extension should work anywhere VS Code itself and OpenTofu 1.0 or higher is supported.
+The extension should work anywhere VS Code itself and OpenTofu 1.6 or higher is supported.
 Our test matrix includes the following:

-- Windows Server 2022 with OpenTofu v1.0
+- Windows Server 2022 with OpenTofu v1.6
-- macOS 12 with OpenTofu v1.0
+- macOS 12 with OpenTofu v1.6
-- macOS 11 with OpenTofu v1.0
+- macOS 11 with OpenTofu v1.6
-- Ubuntu 22.04 with OpenTofu v1.0
+- Ubuntu 22.04 with OpenTofu v1.6

-Intellisense, error checking and other language features are supported for OpenTofu v1.0 and greater.
+Intellisense, error checking and other language features are supported for OpenTofu v1.6 and greater.

-Syntax highlighting targets OpenTofu v1.0 and greater.
+Syntax highlighting targets OpenTofu v1.6 and greater.

 ## Usage